ricsanfre/pi-cluster/docs/_docs/logging.md

 ---
-title: Logging (EFK and Loki)
+title: Logging Architecture
 permalink: /docs/logging/
-description: How to deploy centralized logging solution in our Raspberry Pi Kubernetes cluser.
+description: Logging architecture for the Pi Kubernetes cluster.
+How to deploy centralized log management solution in our Pi Kubernetes cluser.
 Two alternatives, one based on EFK stack (Elasticsearch- Fluentd/Fluentbit - Kibana) and another based on FLG Stack (Fluentbit/Fluentd - Loki - Grafana)

-last_modified_at: "19-11-2022"
+last_modified_at: "18-06-2025"

 ---